nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 on the first document in the timeline, only on updates.
 The **tid** field identifies the timeline and MUST contain the reference of the first document.
 The **tid** field MUST be present when **tiv** is specified.

-For guaranteed ordering of the timeline the **tiv** (timeline version) field SHOULD indicate the version of the document.
+For signalling updates based on out-of-date state **tiv** (timeline version) CAN be used to indicate the version of the document.
 It MUST be an incrementing integer value starting at `1`.
 Version increments SHOULD be complete since gaps MAY indicate the consumer is missing a (branching) document.
 A duplicate version MAY indicate a race condition where the producer updated the document based on out-of-date state.

-Applications MUST assert that updates in a timeline have been issued by the owner (initial signer) of the original document.
+Before processing payload applications MUST assert that updates in a timeline have been issued by the owner (initial signer) of the original document.

 ### 3.5.
 Processing the DAG
 Processing the DAG can be seen as planning tasks required for construction: some tasks can happen in parallel